Auto enrolment is a requirement for employers to provide workers with a workplace pension scheme.

 Once your have auto enrolled your staff, they have 30 days to opt out if they wish.
 During that period they can obtain a full refund of their contributions.

-If an employee opts out, they should be re-enrolled in 3 years time.
+If an employee opts out, they should be re-enrolled every 3 years.

 Employers will need to keep records for 6 years.
 Payroll must be monitored on each pay run to check if any employees now qualify for auto enrolment through their earnings or age.
 The pension provider will require a monthly report of contributions.